fintan-smyth/Hangman_Test/README.md

 # Milestone 4

 For the final milestone, the logic of the game needs to be coded.
 The game must iteratively prompt the player for an input until either all the letters have been guessed or the player runs out of lives.
-In either case, an appropriate message should be dsiplayed before exiting the game completely.
+In either case, an appropriate message should be displayed before exiting the game completely.
 My code to achieve this is as follows:
 ```python
 def play_game(word_list):
     game = Hangman(word_list, num_lives=5)